Habitat: Habitat change

 Twenty-five years after the devastating eruption at Mount St. Helens, United States, pioneer species have moved in.

 Whether from natural processes or the activities of man, landscapes and their associated habitat types change over time.
 There are the slow geomorphological changes associated with the geologic processes that cause tectonic uplift and subsidence, and the more rapid changes associated with earthquakes, landslides, storms, flooding, wildfires, coastal erosion, deforestation and changes in land use.
 Then there are the changes in habitat types brought on by alterations in farming practices, tourism, pollution, fragmentation and climate change.

 Loss of habitat is the single greatest threat to any species.
 If an island on which an endemic organism lives becomes uninhabitable for some reason, the species will become extinct.
 Any type of habitat surrounded by a different habitat is in a similar situation to an island.
-If a forest is divided into parts by logging, with strips of cleared land separating woodland blocks, and the distances between the remaining fragments exceeds the distance an individual animal is able to travel, that species becomes especially vulnerable.
+If a forest is divided into parts by logging, with strips of cleared land separating woodland blocks, and the distances between the remaining fragments exceed the distance an individual animal is able to travel, that species becomes especially vulnerable.
 Small populations generally lack genetic diversity and may be threatened by increased predation, increased competition, disease and unexpected catastrophe.
 At the edge of each forest fragment, increased light encourages secondary growth of fast-growing species and old growth trees are more vulnerable to logging as access is improved.
 The birds that nest in their crevices, the epiphytes that hang from their branches and the invertebrates in the leaf litter are all adversely affected and biodiversity is reduced.
 Habitat fragmentation can be ameliorated to some extent by the provision of wildlife corridors connecting the fragments.
 These can be a river, ditch, strip of trees, hedgerow or even an underpass to a highway.
 Without the corridors, seeds cannot disperse and animals, especially small ones, cannot travel through the hostile territory, putting populations at greater risk of local extinction.

 Habitat disturbance can have long-lasting effects on the environment.
 Bromus tectorum is a vigorous grass from Europe which has been introduced to the United States where it has become invasive.
 It is highly adapted to fire, producing large amounts of flammable detritus and increasing the frequency and intensity of wildfires.
 In areas where it has become established, it has altered the local fire regimen to such an extant that native plants cannot survive the frequent fires, allowing it to become even more dominant.
 A marine example is when sea urchin populations "explode" in coastal waters and destroy all the macroalgae present.
 What was previously a kelp forest becomes an urchin barren that may last for years and this can have a profound effect on the food chain.
 Removal of the sea urchins, by disease for example, can result in the seaweed returning, with an over-abundance of fast-growing kelp.